NCBI-Hackathons/VirusAlert/README.md

 Rough Plan
 ----------

-1. Install (if not present) any BLAST dependencies, R, then VirFinder, and any pip dependencies (docopt).
+1. Install (if not present) any BLAST dependencies, R, then VirFinder, and any pip dependencies (docopt):
+#
     sh install.sh

-2. Run program with sample options.
+2. Run program with sample options:
+#
     python3 longreadviruses.py -d <database-path> -i <input-fasta-path> -o <output-results-directory-path>

 This should: